miguelalba96/github.io/_posts/21-10-16-LinearModels-intro.md

 $$y=\beta x + \varepsilon$$

-Where $y$ is the dependent variable, $x$ the independent variable, $\beta$ its associated slope or parameter and $\varepsilon$ the errors of the model which allow to evidence the exactitude with which the model fits the data.
+Where $y$ is an associated term to the dependent variable, $x$ for the independent variable, $\beta$ its associated slope or parameter and $\varepsilon$ the errors of the model which allow to evidence the exactitude with which the model fits the data.

 A model can also be expressed as a *predictive function* as follows: